astronomer/docs/astro/set-up-scim-provisioning.md

   :::info Only provision users

-  If you prefer to only provision users with SCIM, and you don't want to provision Teams, you can skip Steps 8-10.
+  If you prefer to only provision users with SCIM, and you don't want to provision Teams, skip Steps 8-10.

   :::